 Although I’m very impressed with all the engineering that went into making iPhone X possible, there are two things I don’t like about this phone:

 - That unsightly notch!
 I understand that the notch is where the camera, speakers and microphone live, but it looks ugly.
-It makes the display look like an index card, which seems like a strange design metaphor to use for a “future” phone.
+It makes the display look like a dog-eared file folder, which seems like a strange design metaphor to use for a “future” phone.

 - While I applaud the decision to get rid of the home button, I am skeptical how great the phone will work without it.
 The new swipe gesture to go home and to switch apps appears to be a great solution because it relies on the decade-long muscle memory we’ve developed for pressing that button.
 However, that feature only seems to work when the phone is awake, much like it does on the Apple Watch.
 That might pose a problem: Raise to Wake doesn’t reliably work for me so pressing the screen, as I do on Apple Watch, will have to be the new default gesture.
 Or maybe Raise to Wake will work 100% of the time now… who knows?